SexyParabola/VioletEnergies/README.md

 #RoBoLilly's VioletMod

-This Mod is a coment created mod.
+This Mod is a comment created mod.
 If you have a idea for the mod and I think its worth While and it's posible with my coding skills, I will add it.
 Just Leave Me a comment or send me a fork of some code that you created.

 **Link to Curse Mod Page**